joshmedeski/sesh/README.md

 **Note:** Do you want this on another package manager?
 [Create an issue](https://github.com/joshmedeski/sesh/issues/new) and let me know!

+## Raycast Extension

+The [sesh companion extension](https://www.raycast.com/joshmedeski/sesh) for [Raycast](https://www.raycast.com/) makes it easy to use sesh outside of the terminal.

+Here are limitations to keep in mind:

+- tmux has to be running before you can use the extension
+- The extension caches results for a few seconds, so it may not always be up to date

 ## How to use

 ### tmux for sessions